streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 ## Summary

 In this example, we'll build a dynamic navigation menu for a multipage app that depends on the current user's role.
-We've abstracted away the use of username and creditials and instead use a selectbox on the main page of the app to select a current role.
-This role will be saved in Session State.
-The app will have a main page (`app.py`) which serves as the "Login page."
-There will be three additional pages which will be hidden or accessible depending on the current user's role.
+We've abstracted away the use of username and creditials to simplify the example.
+Instead, we'll use a selectbox on the main page of the app to switch between roles.
+Session State will carry this selection between pages.
+The app will have a main page (`app.py`) which serves as the abstracted log-in page.
+There will be three additional pages which will be hidden or accessible, depending on the current role.
 The file structure will be as follows:

 ```
 your-repository/